 Contact a Software, Technology & IP Lawyer

 We can be reached at (877) 276-5084 or by filling out the contact form below.
 We have flexible legal fee arrangements that will fit the needs of most organizations from large to small and even the “mom and pop” companies including architects and engineers.
-If you have any questions about software or technology law, or intellectual property issues don’t hesitate to drop us a line.
-As we tell our Clients “this is not your daddy’s stuffy law firm.”
-At our firm you get fast responses, superior customer service, affordable flat rate fee pricing (for most cases), and quality legal services.
+If you have any questions about software or technology law, or intellectual property issues don't hesitate to drop us a line.
+As we tell our Clients “this is not your daddy's stuffy law firm.”
+Don't fall for the BILLABLE HOURT TRAP.
+At our firm, you get fast responses, superior customer service, affordable flat rate fee pricing (for most cases), and quality legal services.
 We look forward to working with you!